 Students will write four papers outside of class (1500 words each, excluding preliminary assignments).
 Classroom activities and homework assignments are designed to create strong foundations for each of these assignments.
-As such, all written assignments in a given unit must be submitted with the formal paper for that unit.
+Peer review workshops are an essential aspect of the writing process; as such, all four papers must have been peer reviewed by students in our class.
 The four formal assignments themselves must be typed in Word according to current Modern Language Association standards for format and parenthetical documentation.